 Primal vs. Keto

 The primal diet is very similar to keto in many ways.
-Both diets put an accent on healthy fats and adequate protein, and in both the primal and the keto diet you mostly eat whole, natural, unprocessed foods with no added sugar.
+Both diets put an emphasis on healthy fats and adequate protein, and in both the primal and the keto diet you mostly eat whole, natural, unprocessed foods with no added sugar.
 In both diets fruits aren’t a staple – berries should be eaten in moderation and occasionally.

 Vegetables are an important part of both keto and the primal diet, but keto excludes all vegetables that are somewhat higher in carbs, while the primal diet only specifically limits potatoes.